This post contains affiliate links.

 Both Mexico and Colombia are beautiful countries with a lot of nature to see.

-However, what I found in Colombia (at least in Medellin) was that the nature was a bit difficult to access if you didn’t have a car.
+However, what I found in Colombia (at least in Medellin) was that nature was a bit difficult to access if you didn’t have a car.
 With that said, there are plenty of really nice places around the country for you to enjoy.
 Whether you visit Santa Marta, Jardin, or Salento, there’s a lot of beautiful scenery.

 The main advantage that Mexico has is that the country is significantly bigger than Colombia, so there are just more options.
 We swam in cenotes in Tulum, spent days on the beaches of Playa del Carmen, relaxed at the stunning Lake of 7 Colors at Laguna Bacalar, and hiked near active volcanoes in Izta-Popo National Park.
 Overall, the nature in Mexico is way more varied, interesting, and accessible than it is in Colombia.

 Mexico vs. Colombia Nature and Hiking Winner: Mexico

 Colombia is famous for its nightlife scene.
 No matter what city you’re in, you can find wild bars, clubs, or parties to go to.
 This is especially true in the cities that tourists tend to go to, Medellin and Bogota.

 Poblado has the best nightlife in Colombia, but you can find one just as good in Playa del Carmen, Mexico.
 Additionally, Mexico City is one of the biggest cities in the world, so you can find whatever you’re looking for there as well.
 They also have a much better rising craft beer scene in Mexico City, which I enjoyed taste testing during our trip.